MohammadSakibAhmad0874/Life-Decision-AI-/README.md

 ---

-## â“ Why Does the World Need This?
+## ❓ Why Does the World Need This?

-> Every year, millions of students and professionals make critical career decisions based on incomplete information, peer pressure, or family opinions â€” not actual data.
+> Every year, millions of students and professionals make critical career decisions based on incomplete information, peer pressure, or family opinions — not actual data.

 **Life Decision AI** solves this by: